JGAVEN/Lego-GPT/docs/ARCHITECTURE.md

 The API validates that the `image` field contains a valid base64 string and returns HTTP 400 for malformed data.

+Results are cached in Redis for 24 hours when available so repeated uploads of the same photo skip the YOLOv8 model.

 The worker lives in the top-level `detector/` directory and can run as a standalone micro‑service via `detector/Dockerfile.dev`.
 Start it locally with the